 Though it may sound silly, restarting your laptop is often the easiest yet most efficient way to speed things up.
 All buffers and holding processes will be cleared and reset after a system reboot.
 Also, once you finish using your laptop, instead of quickly folding it, shutting it down by clicking the Microsoft Windows icon on the left corner.

 These are the eight favorite tips I use on a regular basis to keep my laptop clean and fast.
 Are there any other tricks?
 For sure.
 Also, depending on the particular situation your laptop is experiencing, the fixes can be different as well.
 I hope you like and have implemented some of the tips above.

-"I am currently using a laptop computer with Windows 7 home basic operating system.
-I am a computer novice and use the laptop to surf the net, make documents, chat with friends, play music (on iTunes) and occasionally for playing games online.
-Recently the computer is running extremely slow.
-How can speed up my laptop for free (without paying a cent to upgrade hardware or buy a new PC)?" — Melinda
+“I am currently using a laptop computer with Windows 10.
+I am a computer novice and I mainly use the laptop to surf the net, make documents, chat with friends, watch movies, and occasionally playing games online.
+Recently it is running extremely slow.
+How can I speed up my laptop for free (without paying a cent to upgrade hardware or buy a new laptop)?” — Melinda

 Jessica is the co-founder and content manager here at AnySoftwareTools.
 She has been fascinated by the startup culture in Silicon Valley and she loves building things from zero to one.
 When she is not writing, she loves getting close to nature and shoot photos with her iPhone and Canon EOS 80D.